lsuhadolnik/VSCode-NWRM/README.md

 - **Sidebar integration** – A dedicated view allows you to connect to an environment and manage Web Resources.
 - **Command Palette command** – Quickly connect to an environment from the Command Palette.
 - **Web Resource Manager sidebar** – Reuse stored tokens to reconnect to previous environments and delete them when no longer needed.
+- **Separate workspace per environment** – After choosing an environment, a new window opens with the Web Resources loaded so the original window stays untouched.

 ## Getting Started